rekby-forks/etcddir/readme.md

 Now it work only with default etcd: http://localhost:2379 without authentication - for work with local server.
 If you need normal authenticate mode - write me or create pull request.

 Can work with 2 and 3 api versions.
 APIv3 is default.
+Now it isn't support for have key, which is directory in map semantic.

+For example if etcd have keys:

+    asd
+    asd/123.txt
+    qqq/222.txt
+    fff.txt

+then it will create files qqq/222.txt and fff.txt.
+For asd/123.txt is undefined behaviour: it may create\update the file, but may not.